MSPP Student Ambassador

 Southern New Hampshire University

-Forensic Psychology program
+Forensic and Counseling Psychology program

-My name is Emma Whisner and I am a student in the MA in Forensic Psychology program.
+My name is Emma Whisner and I am a student in the MA in Forensic and Counseling Psychology program.
 I grew up and currently reside in Massachusetts.
 I completed my undergraduate degree at Southern New Hampshire University with honors where I obtained my Associates degree in Justice Studies and received my Bachelor's degree in Psychology with a forensic concentration.
 During my time in undergrad, I was an intern at the Boston Police Department within the Crime Scene Response Unit.
 It was fascinating to see the other end of the spectrum relating to law.
 From that moment, I wanted to make law and psychology as part of my profession.

 I have a great deal of passion for the field of psychology and I have found that MSPP has the same passion and expectations for its students.
 MSPP fits all of my needs in regards to obtaining my degree and future career goals.
 One thing that appealed to me over other schools was that MSPP is a practice and theory based program.
 You not only experience the classroom interaction with colleagues and faculty members but, you experience the field education aspect of the profession as well.